hhuang91/KaggleChallenge/readme.md

 Therefore, I submitted a **null test**, basically predicting zeros masks for all test data.
 If my approach is able to **have higher score than null test**, then the deep learning method I developed is likely able to extract useful information from the training data.

-Here is the score to beat:
+Here is the score to beat (which is actually relatively high):

 ![Null Test](./_image/null_test.png)